In this post I’m going to walk through a Powerful Problem-Solving System I have used to…

 The first problem Lauren should tackle is motivation.
 It’s important to get the ball rolling since it’s easier to KEEP moving than it is to START moving.

 So Lauren needs to use an asset that will get her quick results.
 That means launching a product.
 The good news is that she’s got one ready to go sitting on the shelf.
 So it makes sense for her to deploy this asset first.

-Within a month, she’ll see real money flowing into her bank account.
-That should motivate her to keep going and make even more money!
+Within a month, she’ll see money flowing into her bank account.
+That should motivate her to keep going and make even more!

 Lauren brings down her mini-GOAL ($250,000), her PROBLEM (motivation) and matches it with an ASSET (shelved product).